Ageism decreased by using training

 The WHO will use the research to create an upcoming worldwide report on ageism.

-Tolerant and but complete of bias
+Tolerant but complete of bias

 Unconscious or not?